FusionAuth/fusionauth-site/site/_posts/2022-09-19-announcing-fusionauth-1-40.md

 ## MySQL database driver download changes

-If you are using MySQL or plan to use MySQL as the database for your FusionAuth installation, you will need to manually download the JDBC connector and place it in the correct location.
-Doing so will allow FusionAuth to connect to a MySQL database.
+If you are using MySQL or plan to use MySQL as the database for your FusionAuth installation, you will need to manually download the JDBC connector and place it in the correct location of your FusionAuth installation.
+This is required for FusionAuth to connect to any MySQL database.

 If you are using PostgreSQL, this change does not affect you.

 See [the installation guide](/docs/v1/tech/installation-guide/database#install-mysql-connector) for additional information and instructions.

 We apologize in advance for any inconvenience this causes you.
-Unfortunately, the Oracle GPL licensing makes it difficult for FusionAuth to easily deliver the JDBC driver, requiring this activity on your part.
+Unfortunately, the Oracle GPL licensing makes it difficult for FusionAuth to easily deliver the JDBC driver, requiring this action on your part.

 ## Upgrade at will